(Photos of previous non-virtual Jazz Harp Camps)

 Five days of intense jazz harp study in a small group setting with Park Stickney

-A small group of pedal harpists (maximum 6) meet for 5 live online classes, held over a period of 3 weeks, for a unique and exciting program which will cover the most important theoretical aspects of jazz harp.
+A small group of pedal harpists (maximum 8) will meet for 5 live online classes, over a period of around 3 weeks, for a unique and exciting program which will cover the most important theoretical aspects of jazz harp.

 The five classes will each last 1.5 hours and students will have access to recordings of the classes immediately after each session.

-The goal for this course is that by the end of the 3 weeks you’ll have explored all the most important theoretical concepts of jazz harp, including the main ideas that I cover during my regular teaching in conservatories across Europe, and in the workshops and masterclasses that I give around the world.
+The goal for this course is that by the end of the camp you’ll have explored all of the most important theoretical concepts of jazz harp, including the main ideas that I cover during my regular teaching in conservatories across Europe, and in the workshops and masterclasses that I give around the world.

 Learning to play jazz on the harp, like anything else in music, is a lifelong project, and every harpist’s path is unique, as is the music they ultimately make.
 However, there’s a shared core material, topics which are necessary (or at least very useful) for anyone playing jazz harp.